Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/ES.md

   * Zhang, X., Clune, J. and Stanley, K.O., 2017.
 On the relationship between the OpenAI evolution strategy and stochastic gradient descent. arXiv preprint arXiv:1712.06564.

+* Akimoto, Y., Auger, A. and Hansen, N., 2014, July.
+Comparison-based natural gradient optimization in high dimension.
+In Proceedings of Annual Conference on Genetic and Evolutionary Computation (pp. 373-380).
+ACM.

 * Hansen, N., Müller, S.D. and Koumoutsakos, P., 2003.
 Reducing the time complexity of the derandomized evolution strategy with covariance matrix adaptation (CMA-ES).
 Evolutionary Computation, 11(1), pp.1-18.

 * Rudolph, G., 1990, October.
 Global optimization by means of distributed evolution strategies.
 In International Conference on Parallel Problem Solving from Nature (pp. 209-213).
 Springer, Berlin, Heidelberg.